Castellan of Dragonstone

 Although Robert was loyal to the queen and her cause some of the men under him were less than leal and harbored certain resentments and grudges for old wrongs whether real or imagined.
 Prominent amongst them was Alfred.
 Prior to, and during, the fall of Dragonstone to King Aegon II Targaryen, Alfred proved more than willing to betray his queen.
 He led the men who burst into Robert's chambers and slew him, driving a spear into his huge pale belly.
 The thrust was delivered with such force that the spear went out Robert's back, through the feather-bed and straw mattress, and into the floor beneath.

 Rhaenyra eventually fled back to Dragonstone.
 When she came ashore Rhaenyra was met by Ser Alfred Broome.
 She asked why Robert had not come himself to meet her, to which Alfred replied that the queen would be seeing "our fat friend" at the castle.

-Rhaenyra and her party were taken by escort to Robert's charred corpse, which was burned beyond all recognition, and hanging from the battlements of the gatehouse beside Dragonstone's steward, master-at-arms, and captain of guards.
+Rhaenyra and her party were taken by escort to Robert's charred corpse, which was burned beyond all recognition, and hanging from the battlements of the gatehouse beside Dragonstone's steward, master-at-arms, captain of guards and the upper torso of Grand Maester Gerardys.
 Only by the enormous seize of the corpse did did they recognize that it was Robert's.